+Subtask 1.5: Web Site Maintenance

-1.5 Web Site Maintenance: General information about EPMPO activities and events will continue to be posted as part of the Public Participation Process, and will allow all users to provide comments.
+General information about EPMPO activities and events will continue to be posted as part of the Public Participation Process, and will allow all users to provide comments.
 Video streaming has kept the public abreast of TPB meetings and EPMPO events via the EPMPO web site and upgrades and maintenance of the website.

-Responsible Agency for subtask 1.1 - 1.5: EPMPO, El Paso County Transit NMDOT, Sun Metro, and TxDOT
+Responsible Agency for subtasks 1.1 - 1.5: EPMPO, El Paso County Transit NMDOT, Sun Metro, and TxDOT